 “My previous marketing just wasn’t working, it was very random.
 I’d read several books but a recommendation to read Watertight Marketing came at the right time.
-I then met an Accredited Consultant and thought ‘here is someone with the answers’.”
+I then found the Certified Practitioners and thought ‘here are people with the answers’.”
 Julian Farmer, MD and Owner, Ambassador Home Extensions

 Ambassador Home Extensions build bespoke extensions, garden rooms and orangeries.
 With 25 years in the home improvement sector they help clients create their dream specification and project manage the whole process through to delivery.

 Based in Worcestershire, Ambassador is run by MD, Julian Farmer, an experienced builder and extension designer.
 Like many business owners, Julian faced the challenge of running his business, managing projects and looking after clients.
 That didn’t leave a lot of time for marketing and growing the business, which is where Watertight Marketing came in.